diamante0018/ExtensionScript/README.md

 General Trivia:
 - com_printDebug bool dvar is not used
-- Rekt RCE patch is a one-line NOP that doesn't address the real issue (easily undone)
+- Rekt RCE patch is a one-line NOP that doesn't address the real issue (easily undone) (exploit chain is possible with CVE-2019-11333)
 - NetSendPacket and QueryInfo NOP undoing doesn't do anything
 - sv_kickBanTime is a float dvar (even though it stores time expressed in seconds), and its DvarValues are modified by TeknoMW3S.dll
 - sv_kickBanTime new DvarValues are: current 3600f * 3f, max 60f * 60f * 24f * 7f, default 3600f * 3f, min 0.0f